-When a Title I schools does not meet Adequate Yearly Progress AYP) for three years, the school district must arrange for the provision of Supplemental Educational Services for eligible students who attend that school.
-The supplemental instruction must be provided outside the regular school day.
-The services must be (high quality and research based) specifically designed to help students meet the academic achievement standards.
+When a Title I schools does not meet Adequate Yearly Progress (AYP) for three years, the school district must arrange for the provision of Supplemental Educational Services (SES) for eligible students who attend that school.
+The supplemental instruction must be provided outside of the regular school day.
+The services must be high quality and research based.
+The services must be designed to help students meet the academic achievement standards.

 The district must provide the eligible families with a list of approved providers.
 The list should include a wide variety of providers and several different ways to provide the services.
 Service options include on line instruction, tutoring in the community/home, and tutoring in our school locations.

 Federal Programs Specialist